"Quality Outdoor Living Since 1995"

 Snow Load Performance in the Okanagan

 We keep coming back to snow load because it’s the single biggest factor that disqualifies polycarbonate for most Okanagan applications.
-Let’s break down the actual numbers.
+Let’s break down why.

-Even Penticton — the mildest snow area in the valley — sits right at the upper limit of most polycarbonate systems.
-Everywhere else, the panels simply aren’t rated for the loads they’ll see.
-And that’s the ground snow load — roof snow loads can be higher depending on drifting patterns and elevation.
+Even Penticton — the mildest snow area in the valley — is often more than a lightweight polycarbonate kit is built to handle.
+Everywhere else, the panels simply aren’t made for the snow they’ll see.
+And drifting and elevation can pile even more weight onto a roof than the ground snow alone.

 We’ve seen polycarbonate panels buckle, crack, and collapse under Okanagan snow loads — sometimes in their first or second winter.
-The framing might survive, but panels that flex beyond their rated capacity don’t bounce back.
+The framing might survive, but panels that flex beyond what they were built for don’t bounce back.
 They stay warped, and the next load finishes them off.

 What We Recommend for Okanagan Homeowners